 As the name implies, these cars are actually powered by nitro fuel.
 These are similar to gas-powered cars, only these use a mixture of methanol, nitromethane, and oil to run.
 Some models require castor oil and synthetic oil.
 It really depends on the model.
 Since these are nitro powered cars, these are the fastest cars compared to other types of radio controlled cars.

 These cars can be even louder and usually bought and used by RC racers and used in events and the likes.
 Nitro powered cars are more expensive than normal gas-powered cars and one has to bear the expenses of the fuel as well.
 These cars are modifiable and contain interchangeable parts.
 Since these are performance RC cars, their body is made a lot tougher than electric powered RC cars.
-These cars also have proper suspension system and shocks so that high speed doesn’t tip them over.
+These cars also have a proper suspension system and shocks so that high speed doesn’t tip them over.
 These cars are a little heavier similar to gas-powered cars.

 Racing specific RC cars